Puhtooie/dwx-zeromq-connector/README.md

 This patch has been opened to share progress on an attempt to make MQL5 compatible as well.
 The build is not passing, and should be treated accordingly.

+currently, you should build the api as instructed in Master, but with MQL5 versions of the code (can all be found in the same resources listed in Master.README)
+You should also add MarketInfoMQL4.mqh to the include folder.

 ## License

 BSD 3-Clause License